Optimal-Control-16-745/HW4_S24/README.md

 In this homework you will work through the following two problems:
 1. Iterative Learning Control (ILC) for a car as it avoids an obstacle.
 2. Making a robot walk with hybrid trajectory optimization with a pre-determined contact sequence.
+3. Fill out a project form (one per team)

 **NOTE:** UNIT TESTS ARE NOT FULLY COMPREHENSIVE!!
 PASSING THEM DOES NOT GUARANTEE FULL CREDIT IF CODE IMPLEMENTATION IS INCORRECT.